CLOUD COMPUTING AND DISTRIBUTED SYSTEMS

 G. Coulouris, J. Dollimore and T. Kindberg, "Distributed Systems: concepts and design", 5th edition, Addison Wesley Masson, 2012.

-The written exam can be substituted by the interemediare test.
-The first during the course, the second test at the end of the course.
+If students desire, the final exam can be substituted by two midterms.
+In that case, the first midterm will be held during the course, the second one will be held at the end of the course.

 1. scores in the 18-22 range will be awarded in the case of answers to the written and oral test that indicate sufficient knowledge and understanding of the topics addressed in the course; limited ability to develop autonomous solutions and application of the methods studied; limited ability in explaining methods and solutions.